Charanrshree/Threetier_application/efs.md

 **Solution:**

-1. **Launching EC2 Instances in Multiple Availability Zones**
+**1. **Launching EC2 Instances in Multiple Availability Zones****

 Objective: Spin up two EC2 instances in different Availability Zones (AZs) to ensure high availability, redundancy, and performance.
 Both instances will share access to the same AWS EFS (Elastic File System).

-Steps:
+**Steps:**

-Create a Security Group: We’ll need to define a security group to keep things safe.
+**Create a Security Group: We’ll need to define a security group to keep things safe.**

 aws ec2 create-security-group --group-name StorageLabs --description "SG for EFS storage"

-Add an Inbound SSH Rule: This allows you to log into your instances for some hands-on fun.
+**Add an Inbound SSH Rule: This allows you to log into your instances for some hands-on fun.**

 aws ec2 authorize-security-group-ingress --group-name StorageLabs --protocol tcp --port 22 --cidr 0.0.0.0/0

-Launch EC2 in US-EAST-1A: Time to start the first instance in AZ 1A.
+**Launch EC2 in US-EAST-1A: Time to start the first instance in AZ 1A.**

 aws ec2 run-instances --image-id ami-0866a3c8686eaeeba --instance-type t2.micro --placement AvailabilityZone=us-east-1a --security-group-ids sg-00055e6ae2bc876ce

-Launch EC2 in US-EAST-1B: Now, fire up the second instance in AZ 1B for redundancy and magic.
+**Launch EC2 in US-EAST-1B: Now, fire up the second instance in AZ 1B for redundancy and magic.**

 aws ec2 run-instances --image-id ami-0866a3c8686eaeeba --instance-type t2.micro --placement AvailabilityZone=us-east-1b --security-group-ids sg-00055e6ae2bc876ce

-Now we have two EC2 buddies in different AZs, ready to share files like they’re best friends forever.
+**Now we have two EC2 buddies in different AZs, ready to share files like they’re best friends forever.**

 2. **Creating and Configuring AWS EFS (Elastic File System)**

 Objective: Set up an AWS EFS that both EC2 instances can access, making it easy to share data between them.

-Steps:
+**Steps:**

 Create an EFS File System: Head to the AWS console, and with just a few clicks, boom—you’ve got an EFS.
 Associate it with the security group we created earlier.
 Keep all settings as default (it’s easy like Sunday morning).

-Add NFS Protocol Rule: To make sure the EC2s and EFS play nicely, add an NFS rule to your security group.
+**Add NFS Protocol Rule: To make sure the EC2s and EFS play nicely, add an NFS rule to your security group.**

 aws ec2 authorize-security-group-ingress --group-id sg-00055e6ae2bc876ce --protocol tcp --port 2049 --source-group sg-00055e6ae2bc876ce

-Mount the EFS: Jump into each EC2 instance, install the NFS client, and create a directory where we’ll mount the file system.
+**Mount the EFS: Jump into each EC2 instance, install the NFS client, and create a directory where we’ll mount the file system**.

 **Install NFS Client:**